-I work as a researcher at the Netherlands Institute for the Study of Crime and Law Enforcement (NSCR), a research institute of the Netherlands Organisation for Scientific Research (NWO).
+I am a senior researcher at the Netherlands Institute for the Study of Crime and Law Enforcement, a research institute of the Netherlands Organisation for Scientific Research.

-My main research interests are environmental criminology, urban sociology, social cohesion, social networks, and quantitative research methods.
-I mostly work within the field ‘mobility and distribution of crime’: I describe spatial and temporal variations in crime, and explain these variations as a function of the characteristics of places and of how potential offenders, potential victims, informal and formal guardians use their spatial environment over daily and weekly time cycles.
+Most of my work is on the ‘geography of crime’.
+I describe spatial and temporal variations in crime, and explain these variations as a function of the characteristics of places and of how potential offenders, potential victims, informal and formal guardians use their spatial environment over daily and weekly time cycles.

 I’m always up for collaboration.
 Send me an email if you’re interested!

 Are you interested in situational and spatial criminology?
 Consider joining the ‘Space, Place, and Crime’ working group of the European Society of Criminology.

 PhD in Sociology, 2011

 Department of Sociology/Interuniversity Centre for Social Science Theory and Methodology (ICS), Utrecht University